My Photo

 And of course, the traditional two-toed cherry blossom viewing socks.
 Actually, I think those are ume (Japanese apricot blossoms), but close enough.

 So there you have it.
-There is not a single holiday or seasonal even that doesn't involve commercial products for sale, so if you happen to miss the cherry blossoms themselves, don't worry.
+There is not a single holiday or seasonal event in Japan that doesn't involve commercial products for sale, so if you happen to miss the cherry blossoms themselves, don't worry.
 There's still plenty of stuff to buy.

 I'm surprised with the cherry blossom this year too, even with the wind and rain we had the past couple of days, the blooms are still hanging onto the tree!
 Enjoy them where you are!